incentivizinggood/vize/CODING-STYLE.md

     them.
 *   We use prose wrapping to make Markdown documents more readable when displayed as plain text.
+*   We are using tabs for indention for all code except YAML and Markdown.
+These languages are excluded because they require spaces for indention.

 It should be noted that these changes are not applied to JSON files.
-The files `package.json` and `package-lock.json` are edited by NPM and it would be a unneeded hassle to fight with it on formating.
+The files `package.json` and `package-lock.json` are edited by NPM and it would be a unneeded hassle to fight with it on formatting.

 ## Tools